joinpursuit/AC_4_Web/units/fundamentals/lessons/factory_functions/factory_functions.md

 ## Lesson

 Objects are often useful when combined with arrays.
-This is typically seen as an array holding a collection of object, withc each of the objects having the same keys.
+This is typically seen as an array holding a collection of object, with each of the objects having the same keys.
 Here is an example:
 ```js
 let films = [
   {